szafranski/RH-access_point/README.md

 Click:
 Configure hotspot -> security tab

-PSK (enter password that you want to have, eg. timerpass)
+PSK (enter password that you want to have, eg. "timerpass")

 save settings
 <br/>